-- a) Avoid significant harm to the health or amenity of occupants of nearby land and buildings, and future occupants of the development, including by way of an unacceptable increase in pollution, light, noise, dust, vibration, and odour, or an increase in flood risk.
-If significant environmental impacts from development cannot be avoided, adequately mitigated, or, as a last resort compensated for, then planning permission should normally be refused; - b) Not cause a deterioration to the environment by virtue of potential pollution of air, soil or water, including that arising from the storage and use of hazardous substances, while seeking opportunities to improve air and water quality where possible; - c) Not cause harm or damage to existing environmental assets such as areas of ecological, geological, townscape, or landscape value, and maximise opportunities to enhance such assets; - d) Integrate effectively with existing development and not result in unreasonable restrictions on existing businesses or facilities.
-Where there is likely to be a conflict between proposed development and existing uses nearby, the agent of change should provide suitable mitigation prior to its completion; - e) In areas where contamination is known or likely to be found, be subject to a desk-based assessment of the likelihood and extent of land contamination, followed by an intrusive investigation where appropriate, together with the provision of any appropriate remediation measures; - f) Avoid exacerbating climate change and damage to the environment caused by the emission of greenhouse gases by seeking to minimise these; - g) Follow the mitigation hierarchy set out in DM1 a) to: - i. avoid negative impacts upon biodiversity deliver the minimum biodiversity net gain of 10% as required by the Environment Act 2021.
-The biodiversity net gain should be compared to the baseline and calculated using the most up to date national Biodiversity Metric; - ii. protect and enhance geological assets. - h) Avoid negative impacts of light pollution from artificial sources on local amenity, intrinsically dark landscapes and nature conservation.
+- b) Not cause a deterioration to the environment by virtue of potential pollution of air, soil or water, including that arising from the storage and use of hazardous substances, while seeking opportunities to improve air and water quality where possible; - Not cause harm or damage to existing environmental assets such as areas of ecological, geological, townscape, or landscape value, and maximise opportunities to enhance such assets; - d) Integrate effectively with existing development and not result in unreasonable restrictions on existing businesses or facilities.
+Where there is likely to be a conflict between proposed development and existing uses nearby, the agent of change should provide suitable mitigation prior to its completion; - e) In areas where contamination is known or likely to be found, be subject to a desk-based assessment of the likelihood and extent of land contamination, followed by an intrusive investigation where appropriate, together with the provision of any appropriate remediation measures;

+f) Avoid exacerbating the climate change and damage to the environment caused by the emission of greenhouse gases by seeking to minimise these;

+g) Follow the mitigation hierarchy set out in DM1 a) to:

+i. avoid negative impacts upon biodiversity and maximise opportunities to deliver the minimum biodiversity net gain of 10% as required by the Environment Act 2021 in relation to ecological The biodiversity net gain should be compared to the baseline and calculated using the most up to date national Biodiversity Metric;

+ii. protect and enhance geological assets. through the design, structure and landscaping of the development.